pimlie/node-memwatcher/README.md

 #### `useMovingAverage` _number_ (0)

-If set to a number larger then 0 we will calculate the `used_heap_size` by taking the moving average of this last number of stats events
+If set to a number larger then 0 we will calculate the `used_heap_size` by taking the moving average of this last number of stats events.
+See the [faq](./wiki/FAQ#when-or-why-would-i-use-usemovingaverage) for more information

 #### `leakGrowthCount` _number_ (5)